A synthetic approach to detecting $v_1$-periodic families: Synthetic analogues of topological -theory

 Either by inverting $\beta$ or using a similar argument as above with $\nu\KO$, one may also compute $\pi_{*,*}\nu\KO$.\\

-In the category $\Syn_\BP$, it is interesting to know that one may construct synthetic lifts of $\KO$ and $\ko$ directly from $\nu \KU$, and these turn out to recover the synthetic analogues $\nu\KO$ and $\nu\ko$.
+In the category $\Syn_\BP$, it is noteworthy that one may construct synthetic lifts of $\KO$ and $\ko$ directly from $\nu \KU$, and these turn out to recover the synthetic analogues $\nu\KO$ and $\nu\ko$.
 The rest of this section is not necessary for the main purposes of this article, we only include it to provide further intuition and warnings for both the reader and ourselves.
+Recall that $\KO_{\BP} = (\nu \KU)^{hC_2}$ from \Cref{definitionofko}.